 The Uganda visa on arrival is no longer available since July 2016 for anyone, not just Australian citizens.
 The Ugandan government decided to eliminate and replace it with electronic visas.
 As a result, all travelers who wish to enter Uganda need to have a Uganda e-visa or a visa issued by a Ugandan embassy.
 Otherwise, you will be sent back to Australia.
 Even if visas on arrival cannot be obtained anymore, the electronic visa system is a lot easier to use, which is why we advise you to apply online using the services of iVisa.

-The process that iVisa created could not be more straightforward.
-All you have to do is provide them with some information about yourself and some documents.
+The process that iVisa has created could not be more straightforward.
+All you have to do is to provide them with some basic information about yourself and some documents.
 You fill in the application form, and then iVisa will take care of everything for you.
 Your efforts are minimal.
 Here is what you need to provide:

 When you apply for a Uganda Transit visa, you also need a letter which states the transit reason and the destination, and if you want an East Africa visa, you must also provide an itinerary and a return flight ticket.

 The form is easy to comprehend, and it should take you about 15 minutes to complete.
 If you need some help, iVisa has an excellent support service that can answer your questions 24/7.

 The first one requires you to fill in your personal information and some details about your trip.
 At this point, you must also choose a visa type (tourism, transit, East Africa visa), and the processing time.
 The best thing about iVisa is that it gives you the possibility to choose a processing time according to your timetable and your budget.
-Here are your options:

 The second step consists of revision and payment.
-You need to make sure that all your provided information is 100% accurate since mistakes are impossible to correct after your application reaches processing.
-As for payment, iVisa gives you the opportunity to use any means you have at hand, such as Paypal, credit/debit cards, Alipay, and WeChat.
-No embassy will give you that.
+You need to make sure that all the information you provided is 100% accurate since mistakes are impossible to correct after your application reaches processing.
+As for payment, iVisa gives you the opportunity to use any means you have at hand, such as Paypal and credit/debit cards.
+No embassy will give you that

 The last step will ask you to upload additional information.
 It depends on your personal situation, but iVisa will let you know what you need.
 After you are done, you submit the application, and the visa will arrive in the timeframe you chose while filling in the form.